 You’ve seen them before.
 You might have even used them.
 Harvey balls are symbols to visually communicate qualitative information like project status, product features and employee performance.
 Unfortunately, making the symbols can be time-consuming in different programs.
-Thankfully, an easy-to-use and versatile Harvey Balls matrix is now available in Minitab Workspace and Companion by Minitab.
+Thankfully, an easy-to-use and versatile Harvey Balls matrix is now available in Minitab Workspace and Minitab Engage.

 Harvey Balls Matrix for Project Status